montefiore-institute/alan-cluster/README.md

 > Please note that, in order to use existing environments, Anaconda should be installed (compact installations such as miniconda will not work).

+> **Important**: Make sure `nb_conda_kernels` installed in your `base` environment if you want your Anaconda environments to show up in JupyterHub.
+In addition, ensure `ipykernel` is installed in your environments of interest.

 ### Is it possible to access Jupyter Lab?

 Yes, simply change the `tree` keyword in the URL to `lab`.
 For instance